 Good debt vs. bad debt: What’s the difference?

-• Generally, debt used to help build wealth or improve a person’s financial situation is considered good debt.
+• Debt used to help build wealth or improve a person’s financial situation might be considered good debt.

-• Generally, financial obligations that are unaffordable or don’t offer long-term benefits might be considered bad debt.
+• Debt that’s unaffordable or doesn’t offer long-term benefits might be considered bad debt.

-• Any debt that might be considered good has the potential to become bad if it’s not managed responsibly.
+• Debt that might be considered good has the potential to become bad if it’s not managed responsibly.

 See if you’re pre-approved